 We encourage you to apply in either round 1 or round 2, depending on when you are able to put together the strongest application.
 Your chances of admission and scholarship award will be similar in both rounds.
 Chances of admission and scholarship in round 3 vary from year to year.

 We do not require a specific number of years of work experience prior to entering the Ross MBA program, but almost all incoming Ross students have worked for at least 2 years.
 The average Ross student enters the MBA program with 5 years of work experience.

 That said, we evaluate work experience not in terms of quantity, but in terms of quality.
 We examine the impact you have had on your organization and the leadership qualities you have demonstrated.
 We consider the range of stories and experiences you will be able to share with our classmates.
 If you have limited work experience, you should demonstrate on your application why it is the right time to pursue an MBA, and what you will be able to contribute to the Ross community.

 You must hold the equivalent of a U.S. bachelor's degree at the time of your application.
 Recent graduates are eligible to apply, but historically students with more than 2 years of work experience have been most successful in the full-time MBA program.
 Recent graduates are evaluated on the same criteria as all applicants.
-For more on what the admissions committee is looking for, review these tips from our Admissions Director.
+For more on what the admissions committee is looking for, review these tips from our admissions team.